An Empirical Study on the Computation Budget of Co-Optimization of Robot Design and Control in Simulation: Introduction

-There are a few ways to carry out co-optimization of control and design in the real world, which involve automating the modification of the design of the robot.
-For example, \citet{nygaardRealworldEmbodiedAI2021} designed a four-legged robot with variable leg lengths that can automatically change its design without human intervention.
-The robot learns to adapt the leg length to different terrain types, without human intervention. \citet{rosendoTradeoffMorphologyControl2017} showed how the control and design of robots could be co-optimized in the real world through an automated robot reconfiguration process.
-The reconfiguration process was accomplished with a gripper robot that can generate child robots automatically by joining together two rotating cubes, given the desired design parameters.
-However, these automatic real-world design optimization methods also tend to have simple designs because assembling robots with different designs automatically and reliably is a difficult process.

 The co-optimization of design and control of a robot is an iterative optimization process where both the design and the control of the robot are improved together.
-In general, there are two method types depending on how the control of the designs is improved in each iteration: it can be done \textit{concurrently} or \textit{from scratch}~\citep{hartArtificialEvolutionRobot2022} (see Co-optimization iteration in Figure~\ref{fig:nestedvsconcurrentdefinition}).
-The \textit{concurrent} co-optimization involves simultaneously co-optimizing the design and control, where each design update also involves an update to the controller.
+In general, there are two method types~\citep{hartArtificialEvolutionRobot2022} depending on how the control of the designs is improved in each iteration: it can be done \textit{concurrently} (also known as \textit{inheritance of control} by some authors~\citep{luo2023lamarcksrevengeinheritancelearned}) or \textit{from scratch} (see Co-optimization iteration in Figure~\ref{fig:nestedvsconcurrentdefinition}).
+The \textit{concurrent} co-optimization involves simultaneously co-optimizing the design and control, where the controller for each new design is initialized with the controller of the previous design.
 This is the oldest~\citep{sims1994evolving,lipsonAutomaticDesignManufacture2000} and most used approach due to its computing efficiency~\citep{10.1162/isal_a_038}.